 – Facilitate cooperation and sharing of expertise.
 The foundation publicizes local sustainability initiatives and funding needs on the Eco Flores website, connect local sustainability initiatives and projects in similar areas of work, and combine sustainability efforts across Flores to foster sharing of experiences, resources, and best practices.

 How do they achieve to do that?
 Eco Flores, as its name suggests, promotes ecotourism, that means that visitors are aware of the responsibility they have through locals and the environment.
 Ecotourism is about uniting conservation, communities, and sustainable travel, this means that those who implement and participate in ecotourism activities should follow the following ecotourism principles:

 – Build environmental and cultural awareness and respect.

 – Provide positive experiences for both visitors and hosts.

 – Provide direct financial benefits for conservation.

-– Provide financial benefits and empowerment for local people.
+– Provide economic benefits and empowerment for local people.

 – Raise sensitivity to host countries’ political, environmental, and social climate.

-On Flores, as in the rest of Indonesia, life is centered around three relationships:
+On Flores, as in the rest of Indonesia, life is centred around three relationships:

 – between man and his God;